-Did you know that air pollution could be linked to an increasing risk of developing dementia?
+Did you know that air pollution could be linked to an increased risk of developing dementia?

 According to an observational study undertaken by researchers and scientists at King’s College London, St Georges, The University of London and Imperial College London, air pollution may bring a heightened risk of developing dementia.
 The study is published in the ‘British Medical Journal’ (BMJ Open).